 Check out arrangements

 Check-out is effortless.
-We call the concierge, and they will arrange to pick up our luggage and transfer it to the Mariana jetty.
+We call the concierge, and they arranged to pick up our luggage and transfer it to the Mariana jetty.

 I looked back to the Pangkor Laut for the last time in the speedboat and was already quietly planning for my return trip someday.